Loickemajou/LoicKemajou.github.io/index.md

 ## 🧬 Research Vision

-My primary research interest lies in the **application of Machine Learning to real-world medical challenges**.I believe that **Artificial Intelligence has only begun to scratch the surface** of what it can achieve in healthcare — from accelerating diagnosis to personalizing treatment and improving patient outcomes.
+My primary research interest lies in the **application of Machine Learning to real-world challenges**.I believe that **Artificial Intelligence has only begun to scratch the surface** of what it can achieve.

-My goal is to develop **interpretable and reliable AI systems** that support clinicians in complex decision-making tasks.
-Through this, I hope to contribute to **bridging the gap between machine learning research and clinical practice**, making intelligent healthcare systems more **accessible, transparent, and impactful**.

 ---